Dan Green

 Conventional 97 is for single-family residences which includes townhomes, condominiums, and rowhomes.
 Manufactured homes may be eligible.
 Homes with 2 or more units and commercial properties are ineligible.

-Conventional 97 is a conforming mortgage program, which means that buyers and their applications must fall within conforming mortgage standards.
+Conventional 97 is a conforming mortgage program, meaning buyers and their applications must fall within conforming mortgage standards.
 Loan sizes may not exceed local conforming mortgage loan limits, buyers must provide proof of income and evidence of down payment, and loans may not be interest-only.

-You must have a credit score of 620 or higher
+Your credit score must be 620 or higher

 Conventional 97 requires a minimum credit score of 620.
 Fannie Mae and Freddie Mac use the FICO credit scoring system, which ignores medical debt and collections.